NeoLSN/DialogAlchemy/README.md

 API
 --------
 - Alchemist - Dialog fragment
-- Material - Basic dialog model for most of Android Dialog library
+- Material - Basic dialog model for most of Android Dialog library
 - PhilosopherStone - There are two purpose for Philosopher Stone
   1. A interface for custom view (main purpose)
   2. Expand the Dialog library ability